-The property is located in a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
+The property is a located in a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
 Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Environment Scotland.

-Essential Repairs No essential repairs required for mortgage purposes.
-Estimated cost of essential repairs £ Retention recommended?
+Essential Repairs No essential repairs required for mortgage purp poses.
+Estimated cost of essential repairs £ Retention recommended? \( \square\) vos X No. Amount f Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

 Comment on Mortgagea bility

 The subjects form suitable e security for mortgage purposes.

 Valuations

-Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total in Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 240,000 £ - £ 280,000
+Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 90,000 £ 280,000

-Buy To Let Cases

-month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
-There there is a steady demand for rented accommodation of this type? £ Yes No
+What is the reasonable rangmonth Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 £

+here there is a steady demand for rented accommodation of this type?
+Yes No

 Declaration

-Signed Surveyor's name Security Print Code [527550 = 9787] Electronically signed by:- Gordon McCulloch
+Signed Security Print Code [576524 = 6409 ] Electronically signed by:-

+Surveyor's name Gordon McCulloch

 Professional qualifications MRICS

 Company name DM Hall LLP

 Address Suite 2C 1 Pitt Terrace, Stirling, Stirlingshire, FK8 2EZ

-Telephone 01786 475785

-Fax 01786 450406
+Telephone Fax 01786 475785 01786 450406

-Report date 30th October 2023
+Report date 19th April 2024